Secure your Bitcoin, Ethereum, and other Digital Assets with Personal Digital Asset Security

-With over $2B+ in crypto assets lost or stolen in the last two years alone, crypto investors need a simple and easy-to-use solution that offers them crypto security that works.
-Harnessing a customer’s trusted personal network, crypto assets are encrypted with powerful algorithms, and distributed to a mesh of mobile devices, dramatically reducing risk, as there is no single point of storage on a cloud or on a local device.
-This is personal crypto security.
+Harnessing an investor’s trusted personal network, digital assets are encrypted with powerful algorithms, and distributed to a mesh of mobile devices, dramatically reducing risk, as there is no single point of storage on a cloud or on a local device.

 Max Skibinsky is a serial entrepreneur, angel investor, and startup mentor.
 Most recently, Max was an investment partner with Andreessen Horowitz, where he focused on enterprise security and bitcoin and deals with Tanium, TradeBlock and Digital Ocean.
 In addition to co-founding Vault12, Max leads the R&D team.